OHSU MINF 705B / MINF 709A

 Course Logistics

 MINF 705B is typically completed during a two-week block, starting the Monday of the first week and concluding at the end of the day on the Friday of the second week.
 MINF 709A is completed on the timetable for the BMI 510 course for graduate students, with the last unit due by the 11th week of the quarter.
-MINF 709A students are not required to post in the discussion forum, complete a term paper, or take the final exam as BMI 510 students are required to do.
+MINF 709A students are not required to post in the discussion forum, complete a graduate student term paper, or take the final exam as BMI 510 students are required to do.
 The curriculum of the course is also used for the American Medical Informatics Association (AMIA) 10x10 ("ten by ten") program, but MINF 705B and 709A are not required to travel to an AMIA meeting.
 MINF 705B and 709A students are expected to average 70% across all of the multiple-choice self-assessments.

 Instructor